FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_ADM_OSC.md

 A first implementation of ADM-OSC is now included with the latest release of SPAT Revolution.
 Other industry peers have implemented early versions of ADM-OSC such as L-Acoustics (L-ISA), Merging Technologies (Ovation) and Yamaha Steinberg Media (Nuendo).
 It is supported by default on OSC input and as an option on OSC output.

+More information on this initiative can be found on the GitHub repository with specifications[immersive-audio-live/ADM-OSC](https://github.com/immersive-audio-live/ADM-OSC)

 ## ADM-OSC in SPAT Revolution